Local By Flywheel / LocalWP issues

 We did a lot of testing on LocalWP to determine what the problem is and how it could be fixed.

-If it was a bug in WP Synchro, we would like to get it fixed, as a lot of people like LocalWP.
+If it had been a bug in WP Synchro, we would have wanted to fix it, as a lot of people like LocalWP.

 So our findings were these:

-• Essentially every other request done to the webserver failed, which is super weird, but thats the result.
+- Essentially every other request sent to the web server failed, which is very strange, but that was the result.

-• On Mac OS the health check failed, with error that it could not connect to X REST service.
-This is caused by not having enough worker processes going in the background.
-Because what happens is that the health check code takes up one process, which in turns calls REST service on the same site, twice in succession (first to initate and after that to masterdata), also taking up workers.
-At the same we had a timeout check, which also occupies a PHP worker.
-That simply depleted the processes, which obviously is very much to low.
-It is not a problem for a normal simple web app, that does not call it self multiple times like WP Synchro though.
+- On macOS, the health check failed with an error saying it could not connect to the REST service.
+This is caused by not having enough worker processes running in the background.
+What happens is that the health check code takes up one process, which in turn calls the REST service on the same site twice in succession, first to initiate and then to fetch master data, which also uses workers.
+At the same time, we had a timeout check that also occupied a PHP worker.
+That simply depleted the available processes, which was obviously far too low.
+This is not a problem for a normal web app that does not call itself multiple times like WP Synchro does.

-• But since it does not suffer the same weird issue like Windows, where it fails on every other request and aside from the health check error, actually works like it should.
-So making the health check more gentle on the worker processes will probably be a workaround.
+- Because macOS does not suffer from the same issue as Windows, where every other request fails, it otherwise works more or less as expected aside from the health check error.
+So making the health check gentler on worker processes is probably a workable workaround.

 Still using free version? - Upgrade to PRO with 14 day free trial